Open Search -

 Oban Golf Club, Ganavan, Argyll & Bute.
 View over the golf course.

-A more realistic view of the course at Ganavan on a Valentines postcard.
+View of the course at Ganavan on a Valentines postcard.

-Oban, Ganavan Golf Club disappeared following WW2.
+Oban, Ganavan Golf Course disappeared at the time of WW2.